ubiquity-os-marketplace/daemon-disqualifier/README.md

 Watches user activity on issues, sends reminders on disqualification threshold, and eventually unassigns inactive user to ensure that tasks don't stall, and subtracts XP.

+The system utilizes a dedicated CRON workflow (cron.yml) that runs periodically to manage and update reminders.
+This CRON system maintains state in a database and automatically enables/disables itself based on pending updates.
+It tracks user activity by updating comment timestamps and handles the reminder notifications and automatic unassign of inactive users according to the configured time frames.

 ## Technical Architecture

 ### Overview